Protection - Persecution and Threats

 Biking - mountain or trials

-There is persistent a issue with mountain biking across setts throughout the north east.
-The official biking trails will have already been surveyed for wildlife/habitat considerations (and we have been involved in some of these) – the main problem is when bikers take it upon themselves to damage woodland and use badger setts and badger paths as a route, sometimes re-profiling them to make better jumps etc – this is a crime and should be reported to the police - a landowner cannot give permission to interfere with a sett.
+There is a persistent issue with mountain biking across setts throughout the north east.
+The official biking trails will have already been surveyed for wildlife/habitat considerations (and we have been involved in some of these) should be ok for badgers – the main problem is when bikers take it upon themselves to damage woodland and use badger setts and badger paths as a route, sometimes re-profiling them to make better jumps etc – this is a crime and should be reported to the police - a landowner cannot give permission to interfere with a sett.

 Mountain biking over setts, including the removal of trees!

 In the 21st Century! people (not just men) take part in and organise fights between dogs and badgers.
 They also gamble on the outcome of these fights.
 They also trade in badgers and fighting dogs across their network.

 Damage to a sett indicating possible removal of badgers for badger baiting, includes holes dug above the sett entrances to try and access the chambers and tunnels.